 GoransonBain Ausley thoroughly evaluates your individual circumstances to recommend a settlement method that is right for you.
 We keep your interests at the forefront of our efforts, providing reliable counsel based on years of family law and divorce experience.
 Together we will develop a strategy that puts you in the best legal position possible.

 During a marriage, you and your spouse likely accumulated substantial assets that you now must divide equitably.
 This process is made more difficult by the emotional attachment you may have to certain items and the financial opportunities you may have in others.
 Taking an inventory of your property and assets can be a daunting task.

-GoransonBain guides clients through the process of identifying, valuing and dividing marital property.
-With more than 20 years of experience in high-asset divorce, our lawyers help you retain your rightful portion of your property from our offices.
+GoransonBain Ausley guides clients through the process of identifying, valuing and dividing marital property.
+With more than 40 years of experience in high-asset divorce, our lawyers help you retain your rightful portion of your property.
 Together we will take strategic steps to protect your business and preserve the assets you worked so hard to earn.

 Contrary to conventional wisdom, premarital and post-marital agreements can provide structure, clarity, and a pathway to a successful marriage by eliminating one of the most powerful marital stressors: money.
 A prenuptial or pre-marital agreement addresses financial issues that may otherwise become a wedge between you during your marriage and can secure and protect your financial future.
 A postnuptial agreement can fortify a marriage that has been shaken by money issues or other matters that married couples often encounter.

 As more and more couples choose to remarry or marry later in life, many of them see the wisdom of creating such an agreement to ensure a predictable and orderly transition if things do not work out.